California Renters Insurance

 • Volcanic eruption

-Take note that there are additional packages that you can tack on to your renters insurance policy to protect against additional dangers, like earthquakes.
+Take note that there are extras that you can tack onto your renters insurance policy to protect against additional dangers, like pet damage, water damage, and earthquake damage.

 Is renters insurance required in California?

-Whether or not renters insurance is required in California depends on your landlord.
+That depends on your landlord.
 While there is no federal or state law requiring that you get renters insurance, it is required by law that you comply with your lease.
-So if those terms include having renters insurance, you need to make sure you’re covered.
+So, if those terms include having renters insurance, you need to make sure you’re covered.

 Most landlords and property managers require you to provide proof of your renters insurance policy before you sign your lease.
 Sometimes, they’ll also ask for proof of insurance each time you renew your lease.